rpendleton/mazda-trip-tracker/README.md

 - number of odometer ticks (~20 cm each) since last data point
 - total car odometer value (km)

-## File Format
+### File Size

-Each trip is stored as a single file consisting of data points.
-As data points are collected every second, they are encoded using protocol buffers, prefixed with their length, and then appended to the trip journal file.
+The size of data points will vary since they are encoded using protocol buffers.

-The size of data points will vary since they are encoded using protocol buffers, but you can expect them to be around 45 to 81 bytes each.
+However, you can typically expect them to be around 45 to 81 bytes each.
 This means that as a worst case scenario, it would only take 285 KiB to store an hour of driving.
 To put this number into perspective, you could drive 24/7 for an entire year and store the trip using only 2.38 GiB of storage.

 When using a more reasonable estimate of 63 bytes per data point and only two hours of driving every day, you would only need 0.15 GiB of storage for the